Waju Stronghoof

 Species: Fighting Bull

-Fighting style: Vale Tudo, BJJ, MMA and Boxing
+Fighting style: A brutal, powerhouse fusion of Vale Tudo, Brazilian Jiu-Jitsu (BJJ), MMA and Heavyweight Boxing.

 The Legend of the Stampede